CFD Trading Tutorial & Tips

-(1) Choose CFD Brokers wisely
+(1) Choose a CFD Broker wisely

 When trading online, give a lot of attention to the safety of your money.
 Choose among regulated CFD providers, offering segregated client bank accounts, that have been in the market for more than 5 years.
-Apart from funds safety, there are other issues that matter when choosing a CFD broker.
+Apart from funds safety, other issues matter when choosing a CFD broker.
 For example, the suitability of funding methods, the availability of desired assets, trading platforms, etc.